-Please note: Access to the Custom DB is only available to Premium clients.
+Please note: Access to the Custom DB is available to Premium clients or as an additional paid module for non Premium subscribers.

-We have many clients using this feature in many different ways, but to give a sample of usage, consider product catalogues, visiting locations that requires extra associated data, regular site visits, linking inventory with QR codes, recording timesheets with QR codes etc.
+We have many clients using this feature in many different ways.
+As an example, consider product catalogues, visiting locations that requires extra associated data, regular site visits, linking inventory with QR codes, recording timesheets with QR codes etc.

 - Text field